AnneJ17/android-cheat-sheet/README.md

 * **Coroutines**

   Coroutines = Co + Routines.
 Here, **Co** means cooperation and **Routines** means functions.
 It means that when functions cooperate with each other, we call it as Coroutines.
 It's an optimized framework written over the actual threading by taking advantage of the cooperative nature of functions to make it light and yet powerful.
 So, we can say Coroutines are lightweight threads.
 A lightweight thread means it doesn't map on native thread (stackless), so it doesn't require context switching on the processor, so they are faster.
 Coroutines do not replace threads, it’s more like a framework to manage it.
+  Coroutines are able to perform long-running and intensive tasks by suspending execution without blocking the thread and then resuming the execution at some later time.
+It allows the creation of non-blocking asynchronous code that appears to be synchronous.

 * **Why use Coroutines?**